haixuanTao/haixuantao.github.io/src/pandas-polars/23-groupby.md

 |Polars\(Multithread\) |.125 s |8.8x |
 |Pandas |1.1 s | |

 Group By and Merging are the ideal case for **Polars**.
-You’ll get 8x more performance than Pandas on a single thread, and Polars handle multi-threading although, in my case, it didn’t matter much.
+You’ll get 8x more performance than Pandas on a single thread, and Polars handles multithreading, although in my case, it didn’t matter much.

-It can be done with native rust, but judging by the size of the code, it’s not an ideal use case.
+Native Rust can do it as well, but judging by the size of the code, it is not an ideal use case.